grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

 ## Configuration page

-You can add a configuration page to your App plugin where your users can store any settings your plugin might need.
+You can add a configuration page to your App plugin where users can configure any settings your plugin might need.
 Your plugin should already have an example configuration page with its source code located in `src/components/AppConfig/AppConfig.tsx`.

 ### Saving user settings